Whakatāne Mill announces new chief executive

-Hooper will start in the position on June 1 after holding a number of senior roles within multinational companies including Griffins, Nestle and Mars.
+Hooper will start in the position on June 1 after holding senior roles in multinational companies such as Griffins, Nestle and Mars.

-In a statement today, the mill said Hooper had "demonstrated success in building and developing FMCG (Fast-Moving Consumer Goods) businesses at the highest global level, including in Australia, Asia and the United States."
+In a statement on Monday, the mill said Hooper had "demonstrated success in building and developing FMCG (fast-moving consumer goods) businesses at the highest global level, including in Australia, Asia and the United States".

 Hooper will lead the mill into its next phase of expansion - a project that is expected to increase production of paperboard by 40 per cent.